 The UK driving test is the same, irrespective of where you take the test.
 Driving examiners assess the test in the same way, and you must drive to the required standard to get your driving licence.
 In theory, you have the same chance of passing, whether you take your test in Edinburgh or Cornwall.
 In practice, however, this is not always the case.

-One of our recommended driving test tips is to analysing test centre pass rates and potential routes before you book your test.
+One of our recommended driving test tips is to analyse test centre pass rates and possible routes before you book your test.

 Picking the right test centre can have a significantly improve your chances of passing the driving test.
 We recommend choosing a test centre with an above-average pass rate.
 Anything over 49% will do.
 If possible, review any available driving test routes of the test centres on your shortlist.
 Pick a location that highlights your driving strengths instead of your weakness.

 If for example, by the time you take your test, you’re not 100% comfortable with hill starts, don’t book your test at a location that has a lot of hills.
 If you do, you may have to perform a hill start on the day.
 If you’re not comfortable dealing with large spiral roundabouts, don’t book your test at a test centre close to one.
 If you do, there’s a good chance you’ll have to drive through it on the day of your test.

 Practice in and around your chosen test centre